dylkot/cNMF/README.md

 # Updates from version 1.0
  - Now operates by default on sparse matrices.
 Use --densify option in prepare step if data is not dense
  - Now takes Scanpy AnnData object files (.h5ad) as input
- - Now has option to use KL divergence beta_loss instead of Frobenius
+ - Now has option to use KL divergence beta_loss instead of Frobenius.
+Frobenius is the default because it is much faster.
- - Now includes a Docker file for creating a Docker container to run cNMF in parallel with cloud compute
+ - Includes a Docker file for creating a Docker container to run cNMF in parallel with cloud compute
- - Added a tutorial on a simple PBMC dataset
+ - Includes a tutorial on a simple PBMC dataset
- - Other small changes
+ - Other minor fixes

 # Installing cNMF